geludwig/abb-externally-guided-motion/README.md

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Tested on
-- Ubuntu 22.04 LTS
-- Ubuntu 22.04 LTS patched with PREEMPT_RT kernel
+- Ubuntu 22.04 LTS (patched with PREEMPT_RT kernel)

 ## Limitations
 Only cartesic coordinates, quaternions and speedref is implemented at the moment.